Water positive by 2030

 Microsoft has been carbon neutral across the world since 2012 and commits to being carbon negative by 2030.
 Our goal is to promote sustainable development and low-carbon business practices globally through our sustainable business practices and cloud-enabled technologies.

 Microsoft is building the tools and services to help anyone, anywhere better understand the ecosystem around them today, and monitor and model impacts from climate or human behavior.
 We are taking responsibility for our land footprint by committing to permanently protect and restore more land than we use by 2025.

 We think every device should be made with an emphasis on sustainability and aim to continually improve all of our products.
-At our facilities, we reduce and eliminate waste by reusing materials, source reduction, and recycling.
+At our facilities, we eliminate waste through material reuse and recycling, and reduce our material source consumption.
 All waste is treated with environmentally responsible methods.